 You can order anything from any size designation the list.
 Every community is different and may have different needs.
 You are encouraged to take a look at the full list to see what titles may be relevant or important for our library.

-You can use the filters on the spreadsheet to display books for Small (S) Medium (M) and Large (L) libraries as well as the Essential Titles (E).
+You can use the filters on the spreadsheet to display books for Small (S) Medium (M) and Large (L) library collections as well as titles suitable for Every (E) collection.
 If you prefer, you can use other filters such as subject, publisher, or date.

 For publications by the Legal Services Society (LSS)* and People’s Law School, you can order off of Crown Publications.
 To sign in and order off of Crown Publications you will need a Crown Account number (Customer ID) and a Postal Code.
 If you do not have an account already, LSS can set one up for you here (see Ordering online with Crown Publications).

 If you have forgotten your Customer ID, and have ordered through LawMatters before, contact firstname.lastname@example.org.
 We may have it on record.